Monday, March 28, 2022

 Part 1: Minutia Tells The Story

-Researching the Greek side of the family had always daunted me.
-Thanks to my father George, our family is rich in oral, though sometimes, mythical history, and short on documented facts.
+Researching the Greek side of the family has always daunted me.
+Thanks to my father George and his siblings, our family is rich in oral, though sometimes, mythical history, and short on documented facts.
 Tracing a Hellenic background is rough going.
 First there’s a different alphabet leading to every spelling variation under the Sun because who is to say what is the right translation for a Greek letter that doesn’t exist in English?
 Once the name was translated, inevitable variations of spelling, nicknames, or the option of full blown Anglo choices popped into play.
 I had to dig deep into the few factual details I already had and look directly at things like street directories and ship’s logs.
 After I realized this, I was finally able to cobble together my grandparents’ story.

 Pota, Pete, and friend Hain's Point 1919

 Kicking off this ball of confusion, my grandmother and grandfather had the same first name.
 He was christened Panayoti, and she was Panayiota.
-Both literally translate into “all holy’- the Greek name for Mary as in mother of Jesus.
+Both literally translate into “all holy, ’the Greek name for Mary as in mother of Jesus.
 My Yiya could have been a rock star ahead of her time if she had gone with Madonna, but she defaulted to Mary in the 1920 census and was listed as “Porter” in 1930 which may have been a census taker error.
 I’ve also found old documents where she tried on Pauline and the unfathomable Bertha before finally sticking with Pota.

 My grandfather came to this country as Panos Kokinos and to the end of his life celebrated August 15th as his and his wife’s name day even though he chose Peter as his American name which is a translation for Petros not Panayota.